JonnieFiveBikes/HCL_Commerce_Store/react-store/README.md

 ## Setup

-### Prerequisites

-The project can be loaded on any environment supporting Node.js development.
-We recommend:

-- Node.js LTS Version 14.16.1
-- npm 6.14.12

 ### Development environment Transaction Server and Search Query Server proxy config

 This project provides a flexible environment in which a React web developer can create pages for the store.
 The developer can develop